xieguigang/Data.GIS/README.md

 # Data.GIS
-Data visualization of the information about and appraisal of an epidemic or population population genetics datadata by associated withwith  GIS byby using VisualBasic hybrids with SVG/CSS
+Data visualization for the information about and appraisal of an epidemic or human population genetics data associated with GIS data by using VisualBasic language hybrids with SVG/CSS.

 ![](./etc.png)